Child wearing a turquoise crochet beanie, photographed in a clean neutral playroom with soft natural light and light wood furniture.

 Quick answer

-This basic crochet beanie pattern is worked in the round from the top down using simple double crochet stitches.
-Designed for beginners, this free pattern includes seven sizes from preemie to adult and uses worsted weight yarn for a soft, stretchy, everyday beanie that’s easy to customize.
+This basic crochet beanie pattern is worked from the top down in the round using simple double crochet stitches.
+It includes seven sizes from preemie to adult and uses worsted weight yarn for a soft, stretchy beanie that’s easy to make and wear.

 Why this basic crochet beanie is great for beginners